 The entertainment industry is still in semi-lockdown mode, but there's at least one thing for certain when it comes to the 2021 Grammy Awards: The show must go on.

-Right now, the specifics are hard to come by, but bookmark this space: We'll be updating it over the next couple of weeks as we learn even more!
 Naturally, we'll be on hand to mark all the amazing fashion, including any incredible nail art and exciting performances — but for now, here's everything we know about how you can watch this year's biggest night in music.

 What are the Grammy Awards?

 Presented by the Recording Academy, the Grammy Awards have recognized singular achievements in the music industry since 1959.

 The Grammy is a miniature gilded gramophone (an old-fashioned record player with a speaker known as a "sound horn" attached to the device), the first mass device to be able to play traditional wax, then vinyl records.
 The award weighs five pounds and is made of a custom metal alloy called grammium, according to the New York Times.
 The cabinet and tone arm are plated in 24-karat gold.

 The 63rd Annual Grammy Awards will be held on Sunday, March 14, following a postponement.
 According to an early February report by Variety, the ceremony will be held in the outdoor section of L.A.'s Convention Center — possibly in the open plaza known as L.A.
 Live — with the Staples Center (where it usually is held) as a backdrop.
 There'll be no audience, but rather a small amount of media and a red carpet is planned.
 And segments could be shot in multiple locations, including the venue's roof, or in loading bays.